-The production of a set of management accounts can help to give you a current and up‑to‑date overview of the profitability of your business, identify areas for growth and improvement, enable you to better manage your resources, evaluate the effect of implemented strategies and plans and assist with budgeting comparisons.
-This can be especially helpful to a new business at start up stage.
+The production of a set of management accounts can help give you a current and up‑to‑date overview of the profitability of your business, identify areas for growth and improvement, enable you to better manage your resources, evaluate the effect of implemented strategies/plans and assist with budgeting comparisons.
+This can be especially helpful to a new business at the start up stage.

 There is no legal requirement to prepare management accounts, but it is hard to run a business effectively without them.
-However The Revenue has initiated a scheme where by the year 2020, they are bringing in a requirement for all companies Corporation tax and individuals registered under self-assessment to produce and file quarterly accounts.
+However, the Revenue has initiated a scheme where by the year 2020, they are bringing in a requirement for all companies Corporation tax and individuals registered under self-assessment to produce and file quarterly accounts (due to Covid-19 this may be delayed).
 Please see report above.
 This is being brought in in stages, the first of which is for individuals running businesses, starting in July to December 2018, which includes income from Land and Property (Landlords).
-The only exemption will be for those businesses with profits less than £10000.
+The only exemption will be for those businesses with profits less than £10,000.

-In real terms, for those businesses who are required to file quarterly VAT returns who are already using a computerised accounting software, the only real difference will be the inclusion of some accounting adjustments and then digitally filing online a quarterly update direct to the Revenue.
+For those businesses who are required to file quarterly VAT returns and who are already using a computerised accounting software, the only real difference will be the inclusion of some accounting adjustments and then digitally filing online a quarterly update direct to the Revenue.